-People have the right to object to the processing of their personal data in certain
+People have the right to object to the processing of their personal data in certain circumstances.
+We will uphold this right by:

 - ensuring staff are able to recognise a request for objecting to processing; and - appointing particular staff members to co-ordinate the responses to such requests, and ensuring those staff members are properly trained and supported - Reporting requests to the Data Protection Officer without delay.